Xinjiang – September 5-12 and 22-30.

 Mao Statue.
 A 30m-high standing Mao statue is in People’s Square.
 Statues of Mao are surprisingly uncommon in China.
 I have only seen two before.

 Karakorum Highway.
-Going over the 4800m Khunjerab Pass on the way to Pakistan, this is one of the worlds most spectacular roads.
+Going over the 4800m Khunjerab Pass on the way to Pakistan, this is one of the world’s most spectacular roads.
 For centuries, this route was used by caravans plodding down the Silk Road.
-A difficult to obtain permit is required to get right to the border and most tourists are only able to drive the 283kms to Tashgurgan.
+A difficult-to-obtain permit is required to get right to the border and most tourists are only able to drive the 283 km to Tashgurgan.
 The border at the pass is another 100km past Tashgurgan and Pakistani visas are not available on arrival.
-In fact it is a difficult visa to obtain and usually can only be done in your home country.
+It is a difficult visa to obtain and usually can only be done in your home country.
 The owner of the Kashgar Old Town Hostel is a pleasant Pakistani fellow who can expedite a visa in Beijing, Shanghai or Guanzhou in a week.

-Talking about adventurous travellers, one of the more hair-brained ideas was that of a young German who decided to walk the 280kms to Tashkurgan, averaging 40+kms per day.
+Talking about adventurous travellers, one of the more hair-brained ideas was that of a young German who decided to walk the 280 km to Tashkurgan, averaging 40+ km per day.
 The first 90kms are flat but then it is progressively uphill.
 All walking is on a road, all dusty construction in the canyon.
 He was carrying a tent, sleeping pad and bag, a heavy propane burner, plus a lot of water.
-We looked for him from the bus, but never saw him and he did not appear in Tashkurgan when we were there.
+We looked for him from the bus but never saw him and he did not appear in Tashkurgan when we were there.
 Crazy.

 The bus was an old rattletrap.
 The gas was filled by syphoning from a jerry can.
 Just after leaving Tashkurgan, the driver stopped at a pond behind the road, filled the radiator and got another big container to go.
 Besides the usual sheep, there were camels, donkeys and quite a few cows.